Student support and complaints

 If you have any concerns about the conduct of a fellow student, or feel bullied or harassed by a fellow student, please contact your course lead or personal tutor in the first instance.

 If a concern is raised about a student’s behaviour then we will follow the Student Conduct Concerns Procedure to investigate the concerns and, where necessary, take appropriate action.
 Students on programmes accredited by professional bodies should be aware that adverse conduct findings may affect their ability to register and practice in the future.

 The Directorate of Education and Training, as providers of training to NHS staff and other staff working in the Public Sector believe that our students should be informed and encouraged to adhere to the recommendations of the Francis Review and to ensure that they feel supported in developing the highest standards of practice.

 Our training aims to support the required cultural shift, enhancing our expertise in reflective practice to demonstrate that flagging up problems, risks and mistakes as they occur, and learning from them, will contribute to improving patient care.

 You will need to be aware of how the freedom to speak up relates to your own work settings.
-Once you start your studies with us, please take time to look at the Moodle page called Freedom to speak up for more information.
+Once you start your studies with us, please take time to look at the Moodle page Governance for Trainees for more information.